wazuh/wazuh-documentation/source/cloud-service/your-environment/monitor-environment-usage.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

 .. meta::
   :description: Check out how to monitor your environment usage in Wazuh Cloud.
-You can see metrics and environment usage data on the Wazuh Cloud Console.
+Learn more about it in this section of the documentation.

 .. _cloud_your_environment_monitor_usage: